Student Exchange Programme

 |Year of Study

-At the time of exchange, students should complete at least two years of study in undergraduate programme at CityU.
+At the time of exchange, students should complete at least one year of study in undergraduate programme at CityU.

 At the time of exchange, students should complete at least one semester of study in postgraduate programme at CityU.

 |English Language Proficiency

 Students must meet one of the following minimum requirements, unless they apply for programmes that are conducted in Chinese language at partner institutions in the mainland and Taiwan:

 - A minimum TOEFL total score of 79 (iBT) or 550 (paper-based test)